Rapeman: History

-Albini later played bass with Flour before going on to form Shellac and expanding his work as a recording engineer.
+Albini later played bass in live iterations of Pete Conway’s solo project, Flour, before going on to form Shellac and expanding his work as a recording engineer.
 Sims reunited with ex-Scratch Acid vocalist David Yow to form the Jesus Lizard (with Albini recording their albums).
 Washam went on to drum for former Chrome guitarist Helios Creed.
+Albini died on May 7, 2024.